-Object Description • Client The management client for which the configuration below applies. • Method no: Command authorization is disabled.
+Object Description Client The management client for which the configuration below applies. • Methods Method can be set to one of the following values: no: Command authorization is disabled.
 User is granted access to CLI commands according to his privilege level. tacacs: Use remote TACACS+ server(s) for command authorization.
-If all remote servers are offline, the user is granted access to CLI commands according to his privilege level.
-Cmd Lvl Authorize all commands with a privilege level higher than or equal to this level.
+If all remote servers are offline, the user is granted access to CLI commands according to his privilege leve Cmd Lvl Authorize all commands with a privilege level higher than or equal to this level.
 Valid values are in the range 0 to 15.
-Cfg Cmd Also authorize configuration commands.
-Default To set the switch port to use the default VL
+Cfg Cmd Also authorize configuration commands